xiaolong-snnu/PENN/README.md

 3. Modification

 Go to the config.py to change setting.
+The model model_00988.ckpt was trained using 'train_num'=600,000 trajectories for 'num_epochs' = 988 epochs.